 To expose this complexity I decided to build a little visualization into the site, that when turned on displays some light gray lines representing the borders of the columns. (it’s pretty subtle) — Your setting will be stored (in your browser) while you keep browsing different pages of this website.

-The website is hosted by Uberspace.
+The website is hosted by Uberspace and runs exclusively on renewable energy.
 It does not use any tracking technology.